minhnduy/ToolGenSourceKaizen/README.md

   ==> LEFT JOIN $SELECT FIELD1, FIELD2 FROM TABLE A WHERE ISDELETE IS NULL$ ON ...
 ## Select clause:
 ##### Xóa bỏ ký tự Xuống dòng
+## Các case chưa hỗ trợ có extracondition cho mệnh đề from
+EX: TableA a Join TableB b On a.Field1 = b.Field1 AND a.Field2 = b.Field2